ankithkumar08/120-days-of-python-coding-/README.md

    ### Day 10:
 - **Question:** Write a program to check if a number is an Armstrong number.
 - **Solution:** Armstrong number check using functions and loops.
-[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day9.py)
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day10.py)
+- **Learnings:**   Practiced using loops and functions to check for Armstrong numbers and understood the concept behind it.

+-  ### Day 11:
+- **Question:** Write a program to check if a number is an Armstrong number.
+- **Solution:** Armstrong number check using functions and loops.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day11.py)
 - **Learnings:**   Practiced using loops and functions to check for Armstrong numbers and understood the concept behind it.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*